mainfo/mainfo.github.io/README.md

 Paste, replace the missing connexion strings by yours.
 CTRL X / yes and Enter to save

-#### Create the folder where the heatmap will be and where we'll push the geojson
+#### Create the folder where the heatmap will be and where we will push the geojson

 Create the publicmap repo

 ```
 cd /var/www/
 sudo mkdir publicmap
 sudo chown cartong publicmap
 ```

-Create a folder map
+In it, create a folder map

 ```
 cd publicmap
 sudo mkdir map
 sudo chown cartong map
 ```

 Go back to the mapps folder

 ```
 cd /home/cartong/mapps/
 ```

 And run the script

 ```
 python usha_get_loc.py
 ```

 And it should have created a data.json file in the data folder and in the /var/www/publicmap/map/ folder

 Yeah :)

-## Run the script every hour
+#### Run the script every hour

 ```
 crontab -e